sermonarchives/blog/ADDING_SERMONS.md

    - Moves the images from the root into the new directory.
    - Appends the correct `figure` shortcode(s) to the markdown file.

-After running the script, you can skip directly to the "Filling out the front matter" and "Part 1: The sermon introduction" sections to add the sermon text and metadata.
+After running the script, you still need to manually edit the new markdown file to fill out the front matter and add the sermon's text.

 ---